-The US debt crisis: Bumping against the ceiling again Behind the Numbers, October 2015
+The US debt crisis: Bumping against the ceiling again has been added to your bookmarks.

 At some point during the next couple of months, the Treasury will not likely be able to make timely payments to holders of US debt and other creditors.
 So who are those debt holders that might not get paid?

 View the Behind the Numbers collection, a monthly series from Deloitte’s economists.